WARNING! If your database is very large, you will need a lot of extra disk space (2x database size) and should be very careful with this upgrade!

 Cleaning up old data

-You can delete the old data in PG10 format by removing the following folder:
+For a standard install, you can delete the old data in PG12 format with the following command:

 cd /var/discourse ./launcher cleanup